AI4PDLab/teaching/README.md

 The notebooks are designed to run in Google Colab.
 They can be followed in numerical order; notebooks 4a and 4b provide two alternative REXzyme examples.

-Each notebook contains the relevant background, installation steps, practical exercises, and references to the original methods and publications.

 ## Reuse and citation

-When reusing these materials, please retain the notebook attribution and cite the original methods and publications referenced within each notebook.
+When reusing these materials, please retain the notebook attribution.